-| Provider | Type | Deliverability Focus | API / SMTP | Free Tier (as of 2026) | Starting Price | Best For |
+| Provider | Type | Deliverability Focus | API / SMTP | Free / Trial (as of May 2026) | Starting Price | Best For |

 |---|---|---|---|---|---|---|